rud/lograge_waittime/README.md

 end
 ```

-In your Nginx config, add:
+In your NGINX config, add:
 ```
 proxy_set_header X-Request-Start "t=${msec}";
 ```

 This adds a new header to the incoming request, with current time in milliseconds as the value.
-`msec` is supported from Nginx releases 1.2.6 and 1.3.9.
+`msec` is supported from NGINX releases 1.2.6 and 1.3.9.

 After this is deployed, you now get the `"wait=.."` value added to the output when the value is available.
 If you do not see the `"wait=.."` value in logging out, please double check you have added the new header in the NGINX config.